-The price sources of the market prices are defined by the Asset Management department, transferred to the system of the Asset Management department and continually updated.
+The price sources of the market prices are defined by the Asset Management department, transferred to their system and continually updated.

 Securities whose valuation prices can be found in the Bloomberg information system will be rated at this price if it concerns liquid market prices.
 With investment funds, the valuation is done by the fund management program of Security KAG that is continually updated based on the current price information.